the1lab/1lab/src/Cat/Displayed/BeckChevalley.lagda.md

 ```

 First, observe that the map $(\iota \circ \pi)^{*}$ fits into a square
-with 2 cartesian sides and 1 cocartesian side; so can apply
+with 2 cartesian sides and 1 cocartesian side; so we can apply
 Beck-Chevalley to deduce that it is cocartesian.

 ~~~{.quiver}